 Criminal Antitrust Cases/Investigations

 - U.S. v.
 Neeraj Jindal: Representing a defendant in the first criminal wage-fixing case ever filed under Section 1 of the Sherman Act.
-The DOJ Antitrust Division alleges that our client entered into a wage-fixing agreement with another competitor, and that this agreement constitutes a per se price-fixing violation.
+The DOJ alleges that our client entered into a wage-fixing agreement with another competitor, and that this agreement constitutes a per se price-fixing violation.
 We have filed a motion to dismiss the indictment on the basis that no court has ever classified wage fixing as a per se antitrust violation, and even if wage fixing is a per se violation, our client was not provided with fair warning that such an agreement could form the basis for a criminal violation.
-The case is pending in the U.S. District Court for the Eastern District of Texas.
+The case is set for trial on April 4, 2022, in the U.S. District Court for the Eastern District of Texas.

 Civil Antitrust Investigations

 - ARMA Information Exchange Investigation: Represented a manufacturer of asphalt roofing shingles in a civil investigation by the FTC involving an exchange of product shipping information among members of the Asphalt Roofing Manufacturers Association (ARMA).
 Our client was served with a Civil Investigative Demand (CID) in the investigation, and following negotiations with the FTC the investigation was closed in 2019.

 - TrueCar Group Boycott Investigation: Represented a client who owns a group of Lexus automobile dealerships.
 The client was targeted in an investigation by the FTC regarding a possible concerted refusal to deal with a company that operates an online information platform for matching potential automobile purchasers with automobile sellers.
 The client was served with a CID in the investigation in May 2014 and responded by producing a large volume of documents.
 After protracted negotiations with the FTC, we were informed in June 2015 that the investigation directed at our client has been closed.